MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/group-by-clause-microsoft-access-sql.md

 ## Example
 <a name="sectionSection2"> </a>

 This example creates a list of unique job titles and the number of employees with each title.

-This example calls the EnumFields procedure, which you can find in the SELECT statement example.
+It calls the EnumFields procedure, which you can find in the SELECT statement example.

 ```vb
 Sub GroupByX1()